Web Dev Journey

-How to Do a Local SEO Audit for a New Client in Under an Hour
+How to Do a Local SEO Audit for Your Business in Under an Hour

 A structured local SEO audit covers six areas — GBP, citations, on-page, technical, schema, and off-page.
-Here's the checklist that turns a first look into a clear scope of work.
+Here's the checklist to run against your own business before you spend a dollar on help.

-This is the checklist I work through for every new local client.
-It covers the six areas that drive local rankings, and it can be completed in under an hour for a single-location service business.
+This is the same checklist I run for every new client, and it works just as well pointed at your own business first.
+It can be completed in under an hour for a single-location service business.

 Area 1 — Google Business Profile (15 minutes)